 3: Flowchart illustrating how the patient groups were created.
 The medical records of 407 patients who received a cochlear implant between December 2014 and October 2017 were retrospectively reviewed.
 192 patients had full data, including pre- and post-operative BKB scores.
-Of these, 180 patients were implanted based on 2009 NICE criteria, and 47 were implanted based on extended criteria developed at our centre (Figure 2); the latter were named the DR group.
+Of these, 152 patients were implanted based on 2009 NICE criteria, and 40 were implanted based on extended criteria developed at our centre (Figure 2); the latter were named the DR group.
 34 patients from the DR group were subsequently matched by pre-operative BKB scores to patients from the NICE criteria group (controls).

 4: Functional hearing status of patients in the DR group, as measured by BKB scores.
-The median pre-operative score was 23%.
-This increased to 85% after implantation.
+Prior to implantation, the median score was 23%, ranging within the group from 0 - 57%.
+After implantation, the median BKB score increased to 78%, ranging from 0 - 97%.

 5: Plots comparing performance of the DR group compared to controls, matched by pre-operative BKB scores.
-The median age at implantation of the matched DR cohort was 60.7 years, compared to 57.4 years for the control group, with no significant difference being found between the groups, p = 0.28.
-Nor was there any significant difference in post-operative BKB scores between the two groups, with the DR group having a median score of 86.5% and the control group a median score of 82.5%, p = 0.31.
+The median age at implantation of the matched DR cohort was 61 years, compared to 64 years for the control group, with no significant difference being found between the groups, p = 0.52.
+Nor was there any significant difference in post-operative BKB scores between the two groups, with the DR group having a median score of 83% and the control group a median score of 76%, p = 0.19.